Under intermittent hydrogen supply, when can clean ammonia remain cost-competitive with delivered benchmark ammonia?

 Feasibility Boundary

-| Electricity price | > ~$55/MWh in high-utilization configurations | Above this boundary, parity fails for central support assumptions. |
+| Delivered electricity ceiling | > ~$55/MWh in high-utilization configurations |

-| H2 storage duration | < ~12 h under CF < ~0.60 with continuous synthesis | Below this buffer boundary, continuity fails and temporal penalties force No-Go outcomes. |
+| H2 storage continuity floor | < ~12 h when CF < ~0.60 with continuous synthesis |

 Below ~65% electrolyzer capacity factor, ammonia cost parity cannot be achieved regardless of electricity price or incremental storage.